 University-provided equipment is not intended for personal or family use.

 The university is not responsible for damage or loss to staff member-owned equipment.
 Staff members should check their homeowner's or renter's insurance policy for incidental office coverage.
-Copies of documents verifying coverage must be provided to the staff member's supervisor to be forwarded to the university's risk manager, the Director of Business Services.
+Copies of documents verifying coverage must be provided to the staff member's supervisor to be forwarded to the university's risk manager, the Associate Vice President of Business Services and Community Engagement.

 The staff member is responsible for establishing and maintaining an adequate work space.
 The university may inspect the staff member's work space to insure that it is safe and ergonomically appropriate.